-Prior to adopting the WSCP, the District held a formal public hearing to present information on the WSCP on 21 February 2023 in a virtual meeting.
-The WSCP was adopted by Resolution No. 8737 during the same meeting.
+Prior to adopting the Plan, the District held a formal public hearing to present information on the Updated 2020 UWMP and WSCP on 19 December 2023 at 7:30 pm, in a virtual and in-person meeting.

+The Updated 2020 UWMP and WSCP was adopted by Resolution No. 8768 by the District Board during its January 9 2024 board meeting.
 A copy of the resolution is included in Attachment 2.
-A copy of the adopted 2023 WSCP including any amendments will be provided to the Department of Water Resources (DWR), the California State Library, and Marin County within 30 days of the adoption (Attachment 2).
-An electronic copy of the adopted 2023 WSCP will be submitted to the DWR using the DWR online submittal tool.
-A copy of the adopted 2023 WSCP will be available for public review on the District's website within 30 days after filing the plan with DWR.
+A copy of the adopted 2024 WSCP including any amendments will be provided to the Department of Water Resources (DWR), the California State Library, and Marin County within 30 days of the adoption.
+An electronic copy of the adopted 2024 WSCP will be submitted to the DWR using the DWR online submittal tool.

+A copy of the adopted 2024 WSCP will be available for public review on the District's website within 30 days after filing the plan with DWR.